 Relationships are killed by complacency.

-Complacency can cause us to not realize what we have.
+Complacency can cause us not to realize what we have.
 We can build careers to provide for a family that we never see.
 Kids grow up and move away.

 Taking love for granted in a romantic relationship is the quickest way to lose it.